ithacaxyz/porto/apps/faucet/README.md

 - Go to the [Deploy Faucet workflow](https://github.com/ithacaxyz/porto/actions/workflows/deploy-faucet.yml)
 - Click on `Run workflow`
 - (Only if account update is needed) Fill in the `DRIP_PRIVATE_KEY` input with the private key of the new account
+- (Only if account update is needed) Fill in the `DRIP_ADDRESS` input with the address of the new account
+- Run the workflow

 Done.